ETD Administrator Walk-Through

 ETD Administrator: Screen 4: IR Publishing Options

-If you are requesting an embargo, here is where you indicate it.
+If you are requesting an embargo (delayed release), here is where you indicate it.
 Please note: if you choose any embargo, you must upload a letter signed by you and your advisor (or, if your school requires it, the dean) formally requesting the embargo and stating both the length requested and a reason for it.
 This is in addition to the drop-down option that you must choose in the interface if you’re requesting an embargo.
 You will upload the letter in the Administrative Documents step below.

 ETD Administrator: Screen 5: University Agreement